Jimmy-Thompson/GigSafeJobBoard/replit.md

 - `weekVisitors` - Unique visitors this week
 - `topSearches` - Most popular search keywords with counts
 - `topFilters` - Most used filter combinations with counts
+- `topFilterSelections` - Individual filter selections (state, city, vehicle) with counts
 - `topClicks` - Most clicked jobs with title, company, location, and click counts
+- `clicksOverTime` - Array of {date, clicks} for total daily clicks (filtered by timeRange)
+- `top5JobsOverTime` - Array of top 5 jobs with their daily click data (filtered by timeRange)

 ### Public API Endpoints